Light plays an essential role in how we feel and perceive the world. In a literal sense, light means life. Without it, there would be no existence.

 Luminous from afar, radiant below the earth

 In the late 1990s, Unna’s development prospects were bleak.
 Once coal mines flourished in the area, but the industrial revolution was long past, and all that remained were the remnants and ruins.
-The city pondered about the best way to repurpose the 3000m2 of cellars vacated by the Linden Brewery (Lindenbrauerei) in 1979.
+The city pondered about the best way to repurpose the 3000m² of cellars vacated by the Linden Brewery (Lindenbrauerei) in 1979.
 While unsuitable for most activities, the space was perfect for light art.
-The lack of natural light resulted from the spatial conditions and therefore, the perfect canvas for the artists.
+The lack of natural light from the spatial conditions created the ideal environment for the artists.

-In most cases, natural light is not used within the installation, and therefore darkness is necessary for light-based art.
-The complete absence of daylight and other light sources provides a perfect space for artistic expression.
+In most cases, natural light is not used within the installation, and thus darkness is necessary for light-based art.
+The complete absence of daylight and other light sources provides the optimal environment for artistic expression.
 A combination of unused light-void cellars and the desire to provide a permanent home to light art meant that the abandoned Linden Brewery was the ideal location to house the museum and a paragon for the city of Unna.

 The Evolution of Neon